-You have the right to an external review of the denial of your claim, and any subsequent internal appeals process determination to uphold that denial, unless the Benefit denial was based on your (or your Spouse's or Dependent's) failure to meet the HRA's eligibility requirements.
+Participants have the right to an external review of a claim denial after they have exhausted the internal appeals process, unless the denial was based on a participant's failure to meet the HRA's eligibility requirements.

 What are the requirements of an external review?